 This website presents the search box in the middle of your screen, and only when scrolling past the fold is any of the other superficial content shown.
 This has a clear and consistent style, although search results look cramped and old-fashioned.

 When using the Ethereum explorer tool, you see a wealth of information, including detailed statistics, 24-hour statistics, and mempool information.
 Information on the total blocks, total uncles, total transactions, total calls, and useful links to their other Ethereum services are here.
-On the right are five charts which present useful blockchain information such as average gas price, total new contracts, and the hashrate distribution, among others.
+On the right are five charts that present useful blockchain information such as average gas price, total new contracts, and the hash rate distribution, among others.

 Which Is the Best Ethereum Blockchain Explorer?